IBM/integrity-enforcer/docs/ACM/README_ENABLE_IV_PROTECTION_ACM_ENV.md

               policy-ocp4-certs.yaml
 ```

-- This script will create backup in the same directory with .backup extension. you need to add this to .gitignore
+- This script will modify the original file.
+If you would like to keep the original file, keep a backup of the file before signing.
 - You need to create new signature whenever you change policy and apply it to clusters.
 Otherwise, the change will be blocked and not applied.
 - If you want to sign all policies under some directory, you can use this script iteratively.
 Here is the example of the script for signing policies in dir: